devnull-tools/soda/README.md

 ### execute (description, command, [*args])

 Executes a command and checks if it was sucessfull.
-The output will be redirected to
+The output will be redirected to *$LOG_FILE* and the result will be .
-$LAST_COMMAND_LOG_FILE.

     execute "Pushing commits" git push
+    # outputs according to exit code:
+    # Pushing commits           [  OK  ]
+    # Pushing commits           [ FAIL ]

 ### input (description, variable, [default_value])

 Asks the user to input a value.
 The value will be stored in the indicated variable.
-If the variable name is in upper case and is already set, the prompt will not be shown.
+If the variable name is in upper case and is already set, the prompt will be skipped.

     input "Server address" "SERVER" "localhost"
     input "User name" "USER_NAME" "$(whoami)"